bdrupieski/bdrupieski.github.io/_posts/2016-07-20-fluent-interfaces-csharp.md

 }
 {% endhighlight %}

-However in order to define extension methods on an interface per parameter, an empty marker interface must be defined for each parameter:
+However, in order to define extension methods on an interface per parameter, an empty marker interface must be defined for each parameter:

 {% highlight csharp %}
 public interface IWithData { }